Andrés Neumann: Beginnings

 Andres Neumann was born in Cochabamba, Bolivia in 1943, to central European parents.
 His family moved to Montevideo, Uruguay, when he was five years old.
 His mother tongue was German, and he learned Spanish, the official language of Uruguay, only at elementary school.

 He developed a specific interest for the arts and culture very early, and especially for film and theater.

 At age 21 he married Betina Camacho, age 15.
 Together with his wife he joined the theater company from the Alliance Française in Montevideo, directed by Bernard Schnerb, a professor from the institute.

-Neumann quickly became active in the cultural life of Montevideo, working professionally for theater, dance and music events held in the main venues of the city, including Teatro Solis, Teatro El Galpon, and Teatro Circular.
+Neumann quickly became active in the cultural life of Montevideo, working professionally for theater, dance and music events held in the main venues of the city, including Teatro Solis, Teatro El Galpón, and Teatro Circular.
 He cooperated with artists such as Omar Grasso, Carlos Manuel Varela, Luis Cerminara, Roberto Restuccia, Teresa Trujillo, Carlos Carvalho, Hugo Mazza, Jorge Carrozino and Carmen Prieto, Eduardo Mateo, Diane Denoir, and Bernardo Bergeret.

 During the same years Neumann made frequent trips to Europe and the US, where he became acquainted with the avant garde movements of the time.

 In 1970 he received the award for "Best Soundtrack of the Year" conferred by the Theater Critics Association of Uruguay, and in 1972 he received, jointly with Jorge Carrozino and Carmen Prieto, a commission from the Museo Nacional de Artes Visuales (MNAV) to fit out an important anthological exhibition of paintings and artwork by Rafael Barradas.